Root Canal Cost in 2026

 The type of tooth needing the procedure is a primary cost factor, with molars costing more than front teeth.
 Choosing to see an endodontist (a root canal specialist) will also increase the price compared to a general dentist, but may lower the complication rate.

 Consider seeking treatment at a dental school clinic; their fees are often 40-60% lower than private practices.
+If the tooth can't be saved, a dental implant is the gold standard replacement, though significantly more expensive.
 Confirm all costs with your provider before scheduling.

 Root Canal Cost by State